fbpx

 Account Takeover (ATO) Fraud

 The internet has completely transformed our lives, changing how we do even ordinary things.
 But with this change came an opportunity for cybercriminals to sneak in and steal our data and money.
-One of the sneakiest (and, unfortunately, pretty standard) cybercrimes is account takeover fraud (ATO), where hackers break into your online accounts without permission and use them for their own gain, often causing serious financial harm.
+One of the sneakiest (and, unfortunately, pretty standard) cybercrimes is account takeover fraud (ATO), where hackers break into your user accounts without permission and use them for their own gain, often causing serious financial harm.

 What is ATO?

 The scope of ATO isn’t limited to just one account; it can involve multiple accounts belonging to the victim.
-Once these accounts are compromised, the perpetrator can misuse them for a range of illegal activities using the victim’s personal data.
+Once these user accounts are compromised, the perpetrator can misuse them for a range of illegal activities using the victim’s personal data.

 How Does Account Takeover Fraud Work?